filipac/pacurar.net-2021/readme.md

 Actually, those `properties` are not "real properties".
 When you access property like `$post->permalink`, under the hood, it'll call `$post->permalink()` to get the value for you automatically, and from the second time when you access the same property, it won't call `$post->permalink()` again, instead, it'll return the cached value from previous calling result.
 If you don't want to use cached value, you can call the method explicitly like `$post->title()`.
 Also, feel free to create your own "properties" by adding public methods to your model class.

-Take a look at [Laraish\WpSupport\Model](https://github.com/laraish/framework/tree/master/WpSupport/Model), there are some predefined "properties" that you may want to use.
+Take a look at [LaraWelP\WpSupport\Model](https://github.com/larawelp/framework/tree/master/WpSupport/Model), there are some predefined "properties" that you may want to use.

 ## The `@loop` blade directive
-Laraish also added a `@loop` blade directive for simplifying "[The Loop](https://codex.wordpress.org/The_Loop)" in WordPress.
+LaraWelP also added a `@loop` blade directive for simplifying "[The Loop](https://codex.wordpress.org/The_Loop)" in WordPress.

 for example: